Erudika/scoold/README.md

 **PRO**
 Files can be uploaded to the local file system, Imgur or S3.
 File uploads are enabled by default in Scoold Pro.
 To disable file uploads altogether set `para.uploads_enabled = false`.
+To protect uploaded files from unauthenticated access, set `para.uploads_require_auth = true`.

 To upload a file just **drag & drop** the file onto the post editor area.
 A link will automatically appear when the upload is finished.
 Uploads can fail either because their size is too large or because their format is not in